-The unique site of Saint Lucia, off the coast of Rome, celebrates the history of the Mediterranean with magnificent wreck dives that lead groups down to a boat that was sunk during World War II, revealing an anchor, propeller, and stern handrail that remain intact.
-You can witness the stunning perseverance and persistence of nature by viewing how marine life has taken over the sunken vessel as displayed by the colorful coral, waving seagrass, and snapping moray eels.
+Unique Saint Lucia, off the coast of Rome, celebrates the history of the Mediterranean with magnificent wreck dives that lead groups to a boat that was sunk during World War II, revealing an anchor, propeller, and stern handrail that remain intact.
+You can witness the stunning perseverance and persistence of nature by viewing how marine life has taken over the vessel, displayed by the colorful coral, waving seagrass, and snapping moray eels.

 4. Aci Trezza, Sicily

-The following list shares some of Italy’s best-kept beach secrets, from San Fruttuoso’s soft sands standing beneath tall coastal cliffs that are only accessible by boat or long hike to the idyllic snorkeling seas and hideaway caves carved into the rock faces of Macarro.
+The following list shares some of Italy’s best-kept beach secrets, from San Fruttuoso’s soft sands beneath tall, coastal cliffs only accessible by boat or a hike, to idyllic seas and hideaway caves carved into the rock faces of Macarro.